• Home

 G. Role conflict/ambiguity and poor change management

-H. Inadequate staffing/skill mix, chronic vacancies, skeleton staffing levels and no cover for leave entitlements
+H. Inadequate staffing/skill mix, chronic vacancies, skeleton staffing levels, and no cover for leave entitlements

-I. Remote/after-hours work, unsafe on-call arrangements
+I. Remote/after-hours work and unsafe on-call arrangements

 What it means.
 Employers must:

-C. Control risks with an organisational-first approach.
+C. Control risk using an organisational-first approach.

 J. Inform and train staff about psychosocial hazards, reporting options (including whistleblowing), rights under SDA/RDA/Fair Work/WGEA, and immediate responses to occupational violence.